JWST Science Parallel Observation Policies and Guidelines

 Subsequent to the JWST TAC review, PIs with accepted Pure Parallel Programs will be given a list of parallel science opportunities that STScI has identified as being suitable for their program.
 The PI then selects and submits a final list of observing opportunities to STScI; the Pure Parallel observations will be matched to the primary observations during the planning and implementation phase.
-Proposals for Pure Parallel observations may specify either particular or generic targets, although the latter are more common and provide more flexibility for matching parallel observations to actual opportunities.

 Parallel Observations in Early Cycles